 A real estate transaction typically includes a general inspector, like Davis, who checks for deficiencies in the home or perhaps poor workmanship that could affect a person’s desire to purchase it or a lender’s willingness to issue a loan.

 City inspectors, who check for code compliance, are rarely – if ever – involved in a real estate transaction.
-Hank notes the state of Wisconsin passed a law last year that prohibits municipalities from requiring a home to pass a building code inspection prior to sale.
+Hank notes the state of Wisconsin passed a law in 2015 that prohibits municipalities from requiring a home to pass a building code inspection prior to sale.